 SPTC conclusion event Apr 24

 The event was a colourful, varied and interactive reflection of the commission process, and showcase of ongoing and future work.
+You can watch the recording here.

-The recommendations of the Commission were revealed, and enthused participants were invited to pledge support for taking this work forward.
+At the event, the recommendations of the Commission were revealed, and enthused participants were invited to pledge support for taking this work forward.

 SPTC legacy piece DSThe event concluded with the unveiling of a stunning piece of pyrography artwork produced by one of the Community Commissioners, depicting imagery and phrases resonant with the commission itself.
 The art will be placed on display in the workplaces of the Civic and Business Commissioners, to draw attention to the legacy of the first Poverty Truth Commission in Wales.